wds4/tapestry-protocol/guides/grapevine.md

 =====

 This guide is intended for the developer or dev team who wishes to incorporate the Grapevine into a specific application or platform.
 It is divided into two sections: define the goal, and plan the roadmap.
-For illustration purposes, we will consider a hypothetical decentralized wikipedia application which stores data on nostr (but could just as easily use any one of a number of alternatives: IPFS, slashtags/hyperdrive, GUN, etc), which we will call Pretty Good Wikipedia, or pgWiki.
+For illustration purposes, we will imagine incorporation of the Grapevine into the decentralized wikipedia application called [Wikifreedia](https://wikifreedia.xyz).
+Although Wikifreedia stores data on nostr, our approach can be readily modified to any one of a number of alternatives: IPFS, slashtags/hyperdrive, GUN, etc.

 # The Goal